Faraday's Law

 The induced EMF in a circuit equals the negative rate of change of magnetic flux through the circuit.

-Why is Faraday's Law important?
+What is the Faraday's Law formula?